VladPrytula/funcan_rl/README.md

 ## ✨ **What Makes This Different**

-Unlike traditional RL courses that separate theory from practice, this journey features **four innovations** that bridge the gap:
+Unlike traditional RL courses that separate theory from practice, this journey features **four features** that bridge the gap:

 ### 1. 🔍 **See Algorithms Think in Real-Time**